How to Rip DVDs or Blu-rays and Add Them to Your Apple TV Library

-While you probably get a lot of your movies and TV shows digitally, you may still have a collection of DVDs and Blu-Rays.
-Many films are not available digitally, and DVDs and Blu-Rays often come with special features that you may want to see.
+While you probably get a lot of your movies and TV shows digitally, you may still have a collection of DVDs and Blu-ray discs.
+Many films are not available digitally, and DVDs and Blu-rays often come with special features that you may want to see.

 Getting the software